ZeeQL/ZeeQL.github.io/index.md

   <img src="https://travis-ci.org/ZeeQL/ZeeQL3.svg?branch=master" />
 </p>

+2023-09-26: This still works but is somewhat outdated.
+Newer technologies may enable SwiftData like models here.

 **ZeeQL**
 is a Swift ORM / database access library primarily inspired by EOF, and in consequence CoreData, adding some ActiveRecord concepts.